SyedMahad/images-to-pdf/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue to discuss changes.

 ## Contact
-For any questions or suggestions, please feel free to contact the repository owner
+For any questions or suggestions, please open an issue in the repository.